helix-collective/adl/doc/backend-java.md

 Any `Doc` annotations (which can also be specified using `///` comments), are included as comments in the generated java code.

-Generated java code is normally with it's root package specified by the `--package` command line flag.
+Generated java code normally has its root package specified by the `--package` command line flag.
 The [`JavaPackage`][java-annotations] module annotation can be used to control the root package for individual adl modules.
 For example, this declaration

 ```
 @JavaPackage "com.mycompany.adl"